Ancestral Puebloans: Warfare

-David Roberts, in his book "In Search of the Old Ones: Exploring the Anasazi World of the Southwest", explained his reason for using the term "Anasazi" over a term using "Puebloan", noting that the latter term "derives from the language of an oppressor who treated the indigenes of the Southwest far more brutally than the Navajo ever did."

 Cultural distinctions

 Archaeological cultural units such as Ancestral Puebloan, Hohokam, Patayan, or Mogollon are used by archaeologists to define material culture similarities and differences that may identify prehistoric sociocultural units, equivalent to modern societies or peoples.
 The names and divisions are classification devices based on theoretical perspectives, analytical methods, and data available at the time of analysis and publication.
 They are subject to change, not only on the basis of new information and discoveries, but also as attitudes and perspectives change within the scientific community.
 It should not be assumed that an archaeological division or culture unit corresponds to a particular language group or to a socio-political entity such as a tribe.

 Current terms and conventions have significant limitations: